HupSix: Workouts Explained (6 Rounds in 30 Minutes)

 Why the Clicks Matter

 Think of the clicks like a metronome for your feet.
-They give you steady timing before the music starts.
+They speed up the process of leaning so you can progress faster and keep moving.
 Because every move builds off the same base rhythm, adding a twist or a hop feels natural.
 By the time the music kicks in, you already know the timing.
+The clicks also help you keep steady cardio intensity because you can’t slow down to make it easier, and that keeps you engaged the whole time.

 Powered by Rock

-The music isn’t background noise.
-It drives the workout.
-Every track is written around a steady backbeat that matches the HupSix step — all original rock songs recorded by musicians tied to bands like The Rolling Stones, Wilson Pickett, Bob Seger, and John Mellencamp.
+The music drives the workout.
+Every track is written around a steady backbeat that matches the HupSix step — all original rock songs recorded by musicians tied to bands like The Rolling Stones, Wilson Pickett, Joe Cocker, and John Mellencamp.
 It keeps you moving and makes the workout more engaging than silent cardio.

 Simple Structure